gamernetwork/gastatsdash/docs/settings.rst

 You should put all the relevant Google Analytics settings in here.

 - Client email
 - Path to key file
 - Dictionary of site names and IDs
+  - must be called "TABLES"
+  - use site names as keys
+  - values should be a list of ID dictionaries
+    - allows you to roll up multipls IDs, helpful for sites with AMP.
+    - format: {"id":"ga:12345"}
+    - each ID dict can optionally set "wait_for_data" to be False (default = True)
+    - e.g. {"id":"ga:12345", "wait_for_data":False}
 - Black list of page paths to remove from article tables
 - Black list of sources to remove from traffic source tables
 - Name for all your sites, labelled as "ALL_SITES_NAME"

 See an example at ``Statsdash/GA/config.py-example``

-You should have a dictionary called **TABLES** that contains your *site names* as *keys*.

-The *value* of each site name key should be a list of dictionaries, each dictionary containing a key value pair with key "id" and value profile id.
-This is to allow multiple ids to be rolled up into the same site. e.g. when theres main site traffic and AMP traffic.
-Also an additional optional "wait_for_data" key that can be added to each id dictionary, value is default True but can be defined to False if there's no need to wait for date to become available for that id.

-Additionally in the GA config values specific to GA are defined.
-For example, the path to your private analytics keyfile.
-There is also a code snippet to remove pathnames from article tables, e.g. to remove static pages such as "/index" and "/forum".
-Also a list of sources to remove from the source referral table.

 Youtube Analytics Config
 -----------------------